Ringman3640/MacroModules/README.md

 4. Build the project from the toolbar or using `CTRL+SHIFT+B`

 When built, the generated executable file can be found at `/src/MacroModules.App/bin/Release/net8.0-windows`.

+## Status and Future Updates
+The project is currently incomplete and is missing many key features that were originally planned.
+The current project architecture makes it very difficult to progress with development without doing very expensive reworks.

+I intend to eventually complete this project, but I do not know when that will happen.
+It may be in my best interest to completely rework the project as the application currently has major performance issues (it can reach more than 1 gb of RAM usage wtf).
+This may also be the easier option was I will need to rework a lot of the architecture anyways.